Masavi/lhl-lectures/m01/w02/callbacks/README.md

 myHigherOrderFunction(myFunction);
 ```

+### Callbacks and Higher Order Functions

+A callback is a function that gets passed to another function to be executed by that function
+* Callback functions are used all over the place in JavaScript
+* They encapsulate reusable code that can be passed around like any other JS variable
+* We call the function that accepts another function as an argument a **higher order function**

 ### Anonymous Functions

 We can pass callback functions _inline_ to a higher order function rather than storing the callback in a variable first